splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/api-onboarding.rst

 You can use the Splunk metric finder to search for your custom metrics.
 For more information, see :ref:`metric-finder`.

-Query logs using Log Observer
+Query logs using Log Observer Connect
 ----------------------------------------------------------

-If you chose to ingest logs, you can find logs in Splunk Log Observer.
+If you chose to ingest logs, you can find logs in Splunk Log Observer Connect.
 To learn more, see :ref:`logs-timeline`.